WolffunService/parser-exercise/README.md

 ----

-Kindly upload your completed code to a private repository on GitHub or GitLab.
+Kindly upload your completed code to a private repository on GitHub.
 Once done, add https://github.com/qphuongl as a collaborator.
 After you've finished, please email your contact person to let them know.